 All Genotypes HPV.
 HPV 16, HPV 18, Human papillomavirus

-The human papillomavirus (HPV) is responsible for more than 80% of cervical cancer cases.
-There are about a hundred sub-types of HPV, 13 of which are designated as high risk.
-Of these, subtypes 16 and 18 alone are responsible for 70% of cervical cancers.
-The HPV test measures all high-risk subtypes and specifically indicates whether subtypes 16 and/or 18 are present.
+Human papillomaviruses (HPV) are responsible for over 95% of cervical cancers.
+There are approximately 100 HPV subtypes, 13 of which are designated as "high risk".
+Of these, subtypes 16 and 18 alone account for more than 70% of cervical cancers.
+The HPV molecular test measures all of the "high-risk" subtypes and specifically indicates whether subtypes 16 and/or 18 are present.

 Biron sets itself apart

 Molecular HPV test

 Results available within 24 hours.